Speed & Power Fitness Tests

 Jumping and Running Tests

-- Vertical Jump variations: using timing mat, test at home, off one step, with a run up (basketball), no arms, NHL combine (force plate) and AFL version
+- Vertical Jump variations: using timing mat, test at home, off one step, off one leg, with a run up (basketball), no arms, NHL combine (force plate) and the AFL running version.

 - Vertical Jump in the water (for water polo players)

 - Max Touch (a vertical jump test)

 - Bosco ErgoJump Tests: Squat Jump, Squat Jump with extra weight, CounterMovement Jump, Abalakov Jump, Drop Jump, Repetitive Jump.
 More about the Bosco Protocols.